 History and development

-In the mid-seventies, I designed and had made some pants with pockets shaped like shown at left.
+In the mid-1970s, I designed and had made some pants with pockets shaped like shown at left.
 Those pockets addressed the problem of keeping items in the pocket when seated (even today, with traditional pockets, my phone/pda often slides out of my pocket when I'm seated).
 I had a friend cut the fabric, sew, and build the pants.
 They looked a little weird, but the pockets were more effective and encompassing.
 Later, while flying, I had a tough time getting to items in my pants pockets.
 It was then that I realized the need for a new design of pockets for travel pants.

 Below right: Early sketch showing multiple pockets

 TravelPants at the Wes Watkins New Product Fair

 I wore a pair of the dark blue prototype pants to demonstrate to visitors to the table and the judges.
 The idea was awarded a check for $100.
 The fair at OSU was a lot of fun - I saw some other great products and met some neat inventive people.

 Concept: Fall, 2004